broadinstitute/cromwell/docs/backends/Google.md

 }
 ```

-These authorization schemes can be referenced by name within other portions of the configuration file.
+These authentication schemes can be referenced by name within other portions of the configuration file.
 For example, both
 the `genomics` and `filesystems.gcs` sections within a Google configuration block must reference an auth defined in this block.
 The auth for the `genomics` section governs the interactions with Google itself, while `filesystems.gcs` governs the localization
 of data into and out of GCE VMs.

 **Application Default Credentials**

 By default, application default credentials will be used.
-There is no configuration required for application default
-credentials, only `name` and `scheme` are required.
+Only `name` and `scheme` are required for application default credentials.

 To authenticate, run the following commands from your command line (requires [gcloud](https://cloud.google.com/sdk/gcloud/)):